drocheam/optrace/docs/source/usage/plots.rst

    # make blocking
    otp.block()

-Doing so, all generated plots are interactive and can be interacted with.

 Saving Figures
 _______________________

-Plots can be saved by specifying the :python:`path` parameter.
+Plots will be saved by specifying the :python:`path` parameter.
-Doing so, the image is not displayed but stored in the corresponding location.
+This inhibits the display of the plot window and stores it instead in the provided location.
-The filepath is determined automatically from the filename.
+The file path is determined automatically from the filename.
-Note that files are overwritten and not saved if the path is invalid.
+Note that files are **overwritten** and **not saved if the path is invalid**.

 .. code-block:: python